coffeeexistence/PetAdoptionInterviewAssignment/task_breakdown.md

 - As a User I can tap on a pet from the saved screen to see their full profile (This can be  an overlay/modal that can be closed, or a new sub-screen that can be backed out of).

 - As a User I can visit a “Settings” page where I can edit my Adopter Profile which contains information about myself for the adoption agency to view as well as my pet preference (Dog or Cat) and age preference.

+- Test to ensure that Android back button and iOS gestures behaves as expected.

 # Must do before turning in